-Limestone was encountered in the boring & test pits.
-The Bexar County Karst Map indicates the site is located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
+Limestone was encountered in some of the borings.
+The western half of the site is located within the Edwards Aquifer "Recharge Zone".
+The Bexar County Karst Map indicates some of the northern portion of the site is within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
 A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the clay strata may vary across the site.
+The thickness of the Stratum I clays and transition from limestone to alluvial soils are likely to vary across the site.
 Geophysical study is not within the scope of this investigation.
-Aerial, topographic, and geologic maps are presented in the Illustration section of this report.